ZosoV/msc_semester2/cv_001_human_vision.md

 ## **Retinal Processing**:

 The whole mechanism consists of three layers.
-In order, since the light is perceived, we have photoreceptor layer (rods and cones), bipolar layer, and ganglion cell layer (See [image]()).
+In order, since the light is perceived, we have photoreceptor layer (rods and cones), bipolar layer, and ganglion cell layer.

 - **Rods and Cones**: Two types of photoreceptors in the retina.
 Rods (~120 million) are **extremely sensitive** and respond to a single photon but have poor spatial resolution.
 Cones (~6 million) are active at higher light levels and **have higher resolution**.
 - **Receptive Field**: In the photoreceptor layer, it is the area on which light must fall for a neuron to be stimulated.
 Adjusted with the pinhole camera mechanism.